 Editing and Proofreading: Two separate processes that equal one great story.

 Like most writers, I hang out with a boatload of other writers.
-Still, I never saw much of other peoples’ works in progress until I coordinated a contest several years ago.
-Coordinating contests changed the way I see writing.
-Period. […]
+Still, I never saw much of other peoples’ works in progress until I coordinated a contest several years ago.… Read the post

 By Sharla Rae